Professor Andrew Russell

-Matthew Roberts (Ph.D) 1998-2002.
-Controls on the development of supraglacial outlets during glacial outburst floods (joint with Prof. Fiona Tweed, Staffordshire University) Currently Natural Hazard Monitoring and Forecast Division, Icelandic Meteorological Office.
+Matthew J. Roberts (Ph.D) 1998-2002.
+Controls on the development of supraglacial outlets during glacial outburst floods (joint with Prof. Fiona Tweed, Staffordshire University) Currently Group Leader: Water and Glaciers, Processing and Research Department, Icelandic Met Office.

 Thaiënne van Dijk (Ph.D) 1997-2001.
 Glacier surges as a control on the development of proglacial, fluvial landforms and deposits.
 (Currently Lecturer, Department of Water Engineering & Management, University of Twente, Netherlands)

 Helen High (nee Fay) (Ph.D) 1997-2001.
 The role of ice blocks in the creation of distinctive proglacial landscapes during and following glacier outburst floods (jökulhlaups).(Currently working as a Senior Analyst for Maslin Environmental)

 Philip Marren (Ph.D) 1996-2000.
 Magnitude and frequency regimes of proglacial rivers in eastern Scotland during the Late Devensian.
 (Currently: Lecturer in Physical Geography at University of Chester)

 Member of the NERC Peer Review College (2007- 2010) and (2016- ).

 PhD Examination: Birmingham University, Manchester University, Turku Finland & UEA.